 The conductor, a stout, clean-shaven man, leaned in the doorway.
 Collar pressed, shirt stiff, belt tight.
 The ride was about over, nothing to do but wait until it ended at North Station.
 He checked his watch, zipped his thumb over his ticket book.
 A white scruffy passenger near him may have been asleep or drunk, his faded Red Sox hat falling over his eyes.
 The men faced each other—a suited authority and an unkempt patron.
 These men were clearly not friends.

 At the time, I lived in the country and worked in the city.
 This was how cities were to me.
 Everyone was different and everyone minded their own business.
 A brown-skinned woman in a scarf read across the aisle.
 A pony-tailed blonde stared into her phone.
 I hugged a leather laptop bag.
 The only thing that seemed to make us the same was how we’d all mastered the job of keeping to ourselves.
-City folks are skilled at looking unapproachable.
+City folks become skilled at looking unapproachable.

 The conductor leaned to look under the man’s hat brim, maybe checking if this guy was alive and about to ask, you ok buddy?
 But he did none of these things.